You ever finish a large meal, but you still feel hungry after eating?

 - Has a great deal of control of the GI tract

 Stimulation of this part of the hypothalamus has a cool effect.
-It will cause in increased secretion of gastric juices and peristalsis.
+It will cause increased secretion of gastric juices and peristalsis.
 Peristalsis is the contraction of the muscles surrounding the GI tract.
 Bottom line, the middle region regulates our behaviors toward food acquisition.
 It also regulates the feeling of satiety, which is both perceptions.

 The vagus nerve is the information highway between the gut and hypothalamus and sends the information to the medulla.
 Which in turn relays the information to the hypothalamus.
 Most importantly, the signals that regulate food intake are also responsible for the regulation of our energy balance.